ARCHER2-HPC/archer2-docs/docs/archer2-migration/data-migration.md

 !!! tip
     Unlike normal access, ARCHER2 4-cabinet system to ARCHER2 full system transfer has been set up to require only one form of authentication.
+You will only need one factor to authenticate from the 4-cab to the full system or vice versa.
+This factor can be either an SSH key (that has been registered against your account in SAFE) or you can use your passowrd.
+If you have a large amount of data to transfer you may want to setup a passphrase-less SSH key on ARCHER2 full system and [use the data analysis nodes](../user-guide/data.md) to run transfers via a Slurm job.

-You will **not** need to generate a new SSH key pair to transfer data from the ARCHER2 4-cabinet system to ARCHER2 as your password will suffice.
+## Transferring data interactively from the 4-cabinet system to the full system

 First, login to the ARCHER2 4-cabinet system (making sure to change `auser` to your username):